Malcolm McGookin

-Malcolm "Malc" McGookin (born 1956 in Kilwinning, Scotland) is a British cartoonist also known for his work as an animator and illustrator.
-He immigrated to Australia in 1995 and presently lives in Brisbane, Australia.
+Malcolm "Malc" McGookin (born Kilwinning, Scotland) is an award-winning British cartoonist whose work appears mainly in the US, UK and Australia, although he has featured in various European publications.
+He also known for his work as an animator and illustrator.
+He became an Australian citizen in 1997 although he presently spends his time between Australia and his home in the UK.

 Cartooning career

 Malc McGookin began cartooning as a teenager working for the Ardrossan and Saltcoats Herald in Scotland.
 By 18 he had his first regular feature in the British weekly magazine, Tit-Bits.
-In the late 1970s.
-After attending college to develop an animation showreel, Malcolm undertook a career at Cosgrove Hall, starting out as an animation assistant, later to become a Key Animator and scriptwriter, a period he still refers to as "the best six years of my professional life".
-Malcolm emigrated to Australia as an animator and scriptwriter for various TV series, a move he came to regret, later referencing his employers as "the worst TV cartoon producers in the history of the world".
-Nevertheless, Malcolm loved Australia itself and moved to Queensland, where he returned to drawing gag cartoons and comic strips.
-To date, his clients have included magazines such as Prospect and Private Eye as well as the now defunct News Of The World and many other Fleet Street papers.
-Malc presently works as an editorial cartoonist for the Sunday Mail in Brisbane, as well as producing animation for international corporate clients.
+After attending college to develop an animation showreel, Malcolm undertook a career at Cosgrove Hall, starting out as an animation assistant, later to become a Key Animator and scriptwriter, a period he still refers to as "the best years of my professional life".
+Malcolm emigrated to Sydney, Australia as an animator and scriptwriter for various TV series, a move he came to regret professionally, later referencing his employers as "the worst TV cartoon producers in the history of the world".
+Nevertheless, Malcolm loved Australia itself and moved to an underground house in Coober Pedy, where he returned to illustration and editorial cartooning for outlets in the English-speaking world, as well as mining for opals.